If you buy a product through links on this page we may receive a small commission. Learn More

 I haven’t used this product regularly myself, but going by the reviews, it’s enough to use this stuff 2 to 3 times a year to keep your car leather looking like new.
 Obviously this may vary depending on where you live, if you have a convertible or kids and dogs.

-If you want to clean and protect new (or newish) leather upholstery, this 3-in 1 cleaner from Griot's Garage is a great option.
+If you want to clean and protect new (or newish) leather upholstery, this 3-in 1 leather cleaner for car seats from Griot’s Garage is a great option.

 It’s part of a range leather cleaning products from Griot’s Garage, this one best suited to new leather or leather that is in good condition.